Economic Impact | Employment

 Loading

 Roughly a quarter of respondents now work fewer hours than before the wildfires.
 That means fire-affected people either switched from full-time to part-time work or no employment, or from part-time to no employment.
 A lack of sufficient job opportunities in West Maui and ongoing health effects of the disaster are likely the primary reasons.
 Only a small minority of respondents now work more hours than before the disaster.
-These numbers have remained notably consistent since August 2024, with no convincing evidence of rebound in employment uptake in this cohort yet.
+These numbers have remained broadly consistent since August 2024.

 UHERO